The drive to improve and develop new technologies laid the path to our success.

 The EMERSOL® Solvent Separation process - patented in 1938 - is still used today for the commercial production of high purity stearic, oleic and special fatty acids.
 1910

 Henkel began pure glycerol production, generating 328 tons of glycerine in the first year alone.
 1951

 Emery’s dimer acid plant came on stream in carving itself a prominent position in ester synthetic basestocks and resulting in fully compounded lubricants and greases for aviation, military, automotive and industrial uses.
 1953

-The Colgate-Emery Pressure Splitter replaced the Twitchell Process for splitting fat, and our proprietary ozone technology created products used in water treatment, aquaculture and odour control.
+The Colgate-Emery Pressure Splitter replaced the Twitchell Process for splitting fat, and our proprietary ozone technology created products used in water treatment, aquaculture and odor control.
 1981

-Emery began commercialising ethylene brassylate and Rose Ether® for insect repellent, dyes, inks, preservatives and pharmaceuticals.
+Emery began commercializing ethylene brassylate and Rose Ether® for insect repellent, dyes, inks, preservatives and pharmaceuticals.